 This foundational course is a series of sessions designed for people who are completely new to yoga.
-In each 60 minute class I will break down a handful of foundational poses (asanas) which are then repeated and built upon until we move through a whole class.
-This process will build confidence and help to instil awareness of correct alignment.
+In each 60 minute class we break down a handful of foundational poses (asanas) which are then repeated and built upon until we move through a whole class.
+This process of repetition helps to build confidence and instil awareness of comfortable alignment.
 Repeat the course as much as you need before moving on, to get the asanas into the muscle memory.

 This is for you to feel more comfortable, confident and connected to your yoga practice.

 If you’ve never done yoga before it may feel a bit intimidating and difficult to know exactly where and how to get started.
 Joining a regular yoga class straight away may not sound like the most appealing option.